-In order to achieve the next level of self-sufficiency and move through the Housing Continuum, families that are able to work must be engaging in some type of self-sufficiency activity.
+In order to achieve the next level of self-sufficiency and move through the Housing Continuum, families that are able to work must be engaging in some type of selfsufficiency activity.
 Families will need to be working, looking for work, in school, or in a job training program if they are to be successful at moving through the Housing Continuum.

 The activity was first approved in the FCRHA's 2014 MTW Plan and was reproposed and approved in the FY 2016 MTW Plan.
 In an effort to encourage families that are able to work to seek employment and stay employed, the FCRHA proposed a new minimum rent based on working wages.
 Specifically, the FCRHA proposed to increase the minimum rent from \$50 to \$220 per month for "workable" families.
 This rent is based on one family member working 20 hours per week for four weeks during the month earning the minimum wage of \$7.25.
 This policy is being piloted with families in several properties in its Public Housing portfolio (THRIVE Pilot Portfolio) to best gauge the effects of raising the minimum rent on efforts to encourage families to work.
 These properties include Greenwood, West Ford, and The Park.
-Families will be given a one year notice of the minimum rent increase.
-Elderly and disabled families will be excluded from the higher minimum rent and eligible families will be able to apply for hardship exemption.
+Families will be given a one year notice of the minimum rent and eligible families will be able to apply for hardship exemption.